ccolatos/ccolatos.github.io/_posts/2024-09-27-cognitiveload.md

 ---
 layout: post
 title: Adaptive Learning Design Implications - Effects of Multimedia on Learning Efficacy and Cognitive Load
-caption: This research was conducted and authored by Chris Colatos as part of a collaborative study between The University of Edinburgh and Columbia University, supervised by preeminent scholars in the field, Professors Ryan S. Baker (Penn GSE) and Dragan Gašević (Monash University).
+caption: This research was conducted and authored by Chris Colatos as part of a collaborative study between The University of Edinburgh and Columbia University, supervised by preeminent scholars in the field, Professors Ryan S. Baker (Penn GSE) and Dragan Gašević (Monash University)
 description:
 categories: [Chris Colatos]
 image: cognitiveload.png